Skip to contents

 Details

-The empirical variance approximation v1 is $$ \widehat{\mathrm{Var}}(\tau_U) = \frac{\widehat{\mathrm{Var}}(Q_P) \, (m n) + \widehat{\mathrm{Var}}(Q_A) \, m (m - 1) / 2}{d^2}, $$ where d = m n for the revised version and d = m n + m (m - 1) / 2 for the original version.
+The empirical variance approximation v1 is $$ \widehat{\mathrm{Var}}(\tau_U) = \frac{\widehat{\mathrm{Var}}(Q_P) \, (m n) + \widehat{\mathrm{Var}}(Q_A) \, m (m - 1) / 2}{d^2}, $$ where d = m n for the revised version and d = m n + m (m - 1) / 2 for the original baseline-trend-corrected version.
+When baseline_trend_adjust = FALSE, the Q_A term is omitted and d = m n.

 The Mann-Whitney-style theoretical variance approximation v2 is $$ \mathrm{Var}(\tau_U) = \frac{m n (m + n + 1) / 12}{d^2}, $$ using the same denominator d.

-The phase-contrast variance approximation v3 adds the baseline-trend component: $$ \mathrm{Var}_{\mathrm{pc}}(\tau_U) = \frac{m n (m + n + 1) / 12 + m (m - 1) (2 m + 5) / 72}{d^2}, $$ again with d = m n for the revised version and d = m n + m (m - 1) / 2 for the original version.
+The phase-contrast variance approximation v3 adds the baseline-trend component when baseline_trend_adjust = TRUE: $$ \mathrm{Var}_{\mathrm{pc}}(\tau_U) = \frac{m n (m + n + 1) / 12 + m (m - 1) (2 m + 5) / 72}{d^2}, $$ again with d = m n for the revised version and d = m n + m (m - 1) / 2 for the original baseline-trend-corrected version.
+When baseline_trend_adjust = FALSE, the baseline-trend component is omitted, so v2 and v3 are identical before optional corrections.

 Examples